 Perhaps the most debated aspect of working through an umbrella company is the employment costs.
 These are the Employer’s National Insurance Contributions and the Apprenticeship Levy.
 Here is how they work.

 When you join an umbrella company, the umbrella becomes your employer for payroll purposes.
 However, you do not work for your umbrella company.
-Instead, you work for your end client, meaning the umbrella doesn’t benefit from your day-to-day job.
-As a result, the umbrella cannot afford to cover the Employer’s National Insurance Contributions and the Apprenticeship Levy, and these deductions are passed onto the contractor.
+Instead, you work for your end client, meaning the umbrella does not benefit from your day-to-day work.
+As a result, the umbrella cannot afford to cover the Employer’s National Insurance Contributions and the Apprenticeship Levy, and these deductions are passed on to the contractor.

 All parties in the supply chain should be aware of the employment costs and their impact.
-Most recruitment agencies offering roles through an umbrella company already offer a standard PAYE rate and an inflated “umbrella company rate” that considers the employment costs.
+Most recruitment agencies offering roles through an umbrella company already provide a standard PAYE rate and an inflated “umbrella company rate” that accounts for these costs.

-Either way, contractors and freelancers should never be out of pocket due to the employment costs because these should be considered before accepting a role.
+Either way, contractors and freelancers should never be out of pocket for employment costs, as these should be considered before accepting a role.

 Read our dedicated articles on the Apprenticeship Levy and paying Employers’ NICs as an umbrella contractor.